-- Temperature above 100.5° F (38.06° C) for children 3 months or younger or above 101.0° F (38.3° C) for children older than 3 months.
-During Flu season exclusion temperature is 100°F with one other respiratory symptom present. - Impetigo-Red oozing erosion capped with a golden yellow crust that appears stuck on. - Scabies-Crusty wavy ridges and tunnels in the webs of fingers, hand wrist and trunk. - Ringworm-Flat, spreading ring-shaped lesions. - Chicken pox-Crops of small blisters on aired base that become cloudy and crusted in 2 to 4 days. - Head lice-nits-Whitish-grey clot attached to hair shafts. - Culture-proven strep infections that have not been under treatment for at least 24 hours. - Conjunctivitis (pink eye)-Red watery eyes with thick yellowish discharge. - · Persistent cough, severe diarrhea or vomiting. - Symptoms of other contagious diseases such as measles, mumps, hepatitis, and strep infections. - Pinworm infestation.
+- Temperature above 100.5° F for children 3 months or younger or above 101.0° F for children older than 3 months.
+During Flu season exclusion temperature is 100°F with one other respiratory symptom present. - Impetigo-Red oozing erosion capped with a golden yellow crust that appears stuck on. - Scabies-Crusty wavy ridges and tunnels in the webs of fingers, hand wrist and trunk. - Ringworm-Flat, spreading ring-shaped lesions. - Chicken pox-Crops of small blisters on aired base that become cloudy and crusted in 2 to 4 days. - Head lice-nits-Whitish-grey clot attached to hair shafts. - Culture-proven strep infections that have not been under treatment for at least 24 hours. - Conjunctivitis (pink eye)-Red watery eyes with thick yellowish discharge. - Persistent cough, severe diarrhea or vomiting. - Symptoms of other contagious diseases such as measles, mumps, hepatitis, and strep infections. - Pinworm infestation. - Coronavirus See CYS COVID-19 SOP for exclusion/readmission guidance.